henrik42/rmi-examples/README.md

 # RmiExample1

-Connect an RMI client to an RMI server without using a registry.
+Connect an RMI client to an RMI server **without using a registry**.
 Instead the server writes the serialized RMI stub to a file from which the client reads it.

 This example is just for playing around.
 I wanted to see how *tightly coupled* the client and the server had to be and how one may get away